alysivji/advent-of-code/2023/README.md

 ### [Day 5: If You Give A Seed A Fertilizer](https://adventofcode.com/2023/day/5)

-skipped this day since it sounded boring
+I skipped this day initially since it sounded confusing when I read it at midnight.
+Came back to it on Day 10 -- part 1 was simple, but part 2 required a trick.
+Took some time to think through intersections of ranges (after getting a hint from the Chicago Python Slack).
+I feel like I re-write the same code every year as there is a problem like this every single year.

 ### [Day 6: Wait For It](https://adventofcode.com/2023/day/6)